Feedback About wiseGEEK Login

-What Is Collagen Replacement?
+What is Collagen Replacement?

-• Written By: Nadia Miller
+Nadia Miller

 Collagen replacement is a medical treatment that can help reduce or eliminate the appearance of fine lines and scars in the face.
 The treatment is a non-surgical way to replace some of the skin's naturally occurring collagen that breaks down with age.
 Reintroducing collagen into the skin comes in numerous forms with varying results.
 Understanding the layers of skin and how they work in the body can be helpful in the research of collagen replacement.